Skip to main content

 1.16 Vendor Purchase Policy.

-(1) The District shall adopt a Vendor Purchase Policy (and attached to and pursuant to these Rules) to promote public confidence and protect the interest of landowners and residents and help implement_the single and specialized purpose of the District.
+(1) The District shall adopt a Vendor Purchase Policy (and attached to and pursuant to these Rules) to promote public confidence and protect the interest of landowners and residents and help implement the single and specialized purpose of the District.
 To the extent practicable, the terms of this policy shall be incorporated into any other written agreements between vendor and District but this policy shall govern to the extent of any inconsistency with any other written provisions between vendor and District.

 (2) “Vendor” or “Vendors” other than the District manager, engineer or general counsel shall mean those persons selling goods or services including professional services to the Colonial Country Club Community Development District (“District”) pursuant to written agreement or otherwise.